-To trade oil CFDs on eToro, search for ‘Oil’ in the markets search box.
+To trade oil CFDs, search for ‘Oil’ in the markets search box.
 From the oil page, click ‘Trade’ to start setting your trade parameters.
 Your options are to buy crude oil CFDs if you think the price of oil will rise or to sell crude oil CFDs if you think the price will drop.
 You can also decide whether you want to apply leverage to your trade to buy more contracts with less money, and whether you want to set an automatic stop-loss or take-profit level.
 When you’re ready, click ‘Open Trade’ to execute your trade.

 Derivatives are frequently used by traders to increase their exposure to a specific asset and to hedge bets on new or existing positions.
 With derivative trading, you can dramatically increase your return through leverage, but keep in mind that your risk is also multiplied.

 Glossary of Trading Platform Terms

 The trading platform fee refers to the amount a trader pays to use the platform and access its integrated platform features and tools.
 It can be a one –time fee paid for the acquisition of the trading platform, a subscription fee paid monthly or annually.
 Others will charge on a per-trade basis with a specific fee per trade.

 Cost per trade is also referred to as the base trade fee and refers to the fee that a broker or trading platform charges you every time you place a trade.
 Some brokers offer volume discounts and charge a lower cost per trade for voluminous trades.

 Margin is the money needed in your account to maintain a trade with leverage.

 Social trading is a form of trading that allows for the interaction and exchange of trade ideas, signals and trade settings between the different classes of traders.